thillRobot/ros_workshop/module5/tutorial5_turtlebot3_simulator/tutorial5_turtlebot3_simulator.md

 ```
 echo "export TURTLEBOT3_MODEL=burger" >> ~/.bashrc
 ```
-Now that run that script with `source`.
-It will also run each time you open a new terminal.
+Now that run `.bashrc` with `source`.
+This also runs automatically each time you open a new terminal.
 ```
 source ~/.bashrc
 ```